dotnet/docs-maui/docs/macios/xcsync.md

 ---
-title: Xcode Sync
+title: Xcode sync
-description: Xcsync is designed to provide .NET developers with improved support for editing Apple specific files
+description: Learn how to use Xcsync, to provide .NET developers with improved support for editing Apple specific files.
 author: haritha-mohan
 ms.author: harithamohan
 ms.date: 08/05/2024
 monikerRange: ">=net-maui-9.0"
 no-loc: [ "xcsync" ]
 ---
-# Xcode Sync (Xcsync)
+# Xcode sync (xcsync)

-Xcode Sync (Xcsync) is a tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.
+Xcode sync (xcsync) is a tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.
 The tool generates a temporary Xcode project from a .NET project and synchronizes changes to the Xcode files back to the .NET project.

 Supported file types include:

-- Asset Catalog
+- Asset catalog
 - Plist
 - Storyboard
 - Xib

-The tool has 2 commands: `generate` and `sync`.
+The tool has two commands: `generate` and `sync`.
 Use `generate` to create an Xcode project from a .NET project and `sync` to bring changes in the Xcode project back to the .NET project.

 ## Synopsis